yw662/better.dom.d.ts/README.md

 * Just use our project, or the `tsconfig.json`, as a template
 * Or just avoid including `DOM` in `lib`, and include our `d.ts` in `include`

+## What are the future plans for this project ?
+* Type declarations can be merged into a single `types.dom.d.ts`, so that `types.worker.d.ts` can be no longer needed.
+   * service workers and web workers are already sharing the same type declarations.
+The size and work can be both reduced by merging everything into one.
+* All the `d.ts` files need to be updated timely to catch up new web standards and APIs.
+* `self.addEventListener` can be made safer by removing the alternative signature, which is already removed in `service.worker.d.ts`.
+   * Surely it will affect custom events, but you can always declare overload signatures for them: we just don't want the `string`-`Event` one.